susman8844/YouShadeKWGT/README.md

 ## 📸 Preview

-- Get previews in my Telegram Channel as of now, Will soon here be also
+Get previews in my Telegram Channel as of now.
 ---

 ## 📢 Stay Updated!